-Petcurean’s Now Fresh Wet Dog Food earns the Advisor’s highest rating of 5 stars.
+Petcurean Now Fresh wet dog food earns The Advisor’s top rating of 5 stars.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

-Now Fresh Wet Turkey Stew with Bone Broth was selected to represent the other products in the line for this review.
+Now Fresh Turkey Stew with Bone Broth was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Now Fresh Turkey Stew with Bone Broth

 Wet Dog Food

 Ingredients: De-boned turkey, turkey bone broth, potatoes, peas, carrots, tapioca, cranberries, sweet potatoes, apples, de-boned salmon, flaxseed, tricalcium phosphate, canola oil, coconut oil, sodium phosphate, potassium chloride, salt, dried kelp, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, d-calcium pantothenate, thiamine mononitrate, riboflavin, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, selenium yeast)

 Fiber (estimated dry matter content) = 5.6%

 The first ingredient in this dog food is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1